ayumi-cloud/oc-security-module/README.md

 ⚠️ WARNING ⚠️

-Due to the annoyances of version one using a huge single main css file and multiple layers of `display: table` we decided to remove all the css and completely code everything from scratch.
+Due to the annoyances of version one using a huge single main css file and multiple layers of `display: table`, with multiple redundant dom node levels (creating Excessive DOM Sizes)!
+We decided to remove all the css and completely code everything from scratch.
 October II uses a combination of `CSS Grids`, `CSS Flexbox`, `CSS3` and `CSS4` properties.
 We have also switched from using `LESS` over to `SASS`.
 Taking advance of HTTP/2 and HTTP/3 css files have been broken up into smaller files, plugins and form widgets use the `Shadow DOM API`, all this improves performance, loading and rendering times!

 This is a breaking change that may affect plugins and other code in the backend.
 We advise on updating your plugins, apps and code to be compatible with the changes!

-For older browser versions we use polyfills to bridge the gap.
+For older browser versions we use polyfills and full css prefixes to bridge the gap.

 This was a needed to change, as the old system just produced too many errors!